Small team creating BIG things

 “For me personally, a great benefit is the feeling of contributing to something growing, dynamic, and disrupting the status quo”, says Luis Suter, Contract Team Leader at MapTiler.

 MapTiler loves using, supporting, and contributing to open-source projects.
-We naturally use open-source for work - just like many other companies- but also support projects of our own, such as MapLibre, OpenMapTiles, EPSG.io.
+We naturally use open-source for work - just like many other companies- but also support projects of our own, such as MapTiler SDK (which is an extension to MapLibre), OpenMapTiles, EPSG.io.

 These are projects that we support as a team, used worldwide.
 These are available as open-source and have a real impact.
 MapTiler supports these projects with time and financial contributions, and our team members (including CEO) also give their time to support OS projects.
 This truly leads all of us in MapTiler to live by one of the slogans of the company “Help others - Be keen to help each other and the world.”

 “Developing software under a commercial license is awesome.
 A good product always has a response, but contributing to open-source (repair, or financing) is a slightly different feeling.
 It’s contributing to something bigger exceeding us.”
 Tom Pohanka, Geodata Specialist

 Nowadays, it would be crazy not to hire the best people just because they live far away, especially when it’s so easy to bring everyone together online.
 MapTiler has HQ in Switzerland and a development center in the Czech Republic, but more than half of our team lives elsewhere, spread across the whole globe!
 Aside from our people in the Czech Republic and Switzerland, we have team members in Slovakia, Netherlands, France, and even in Japan and Australia.
 At MapTiler we are always on the lookout for the best talent, regardless of where he/she lives.